manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 text.trim(); // returns 'myTestString'
 ```

+> [!IMPORTANT]
+> **Method invocations in external code cannot be intercepted.**
+>
+> This means that any method calls made within code outside of the current context, such as those in third-party libraries,
+> are not subject to interception.
+> Any logic or behavior defined in external code remains unaffected by the interception mechanism.

 ## Generics

 You can extend generic classes too and define generic methods.
 This is how Manifold extension libraries